faduzin/statistics-review/README.md

 - **Population**: The entire set of individuals or elements under study, defined by specific rules or filters.
 - **Sample**: A subset of the population selected for analysis.
 - **Inference**: The process of using sample data to draw conclusions about the population.
+- **Unit of analysis**: The entity being studied, compared, or described by statistics.

 #### The Importance of Sampling
 - In most cases, studying the entire population is impractical or impossible.